 This program is for those who want a more hands-on approach to getting a custom home built.
-Because of that you'll save money but you'll also be responsible for a few things that typically a General Contractor would do.
+Because of that you'll save money but you'll also be responsible for a few things.

 After every step in the build you will have a walk-through to inspect the contractors work.
 This is when you'll measure the door and window openings, check for missing caulk around trim inside and outside, look for holes in drywall, etc. The county will ensure during their inspections that the building is solid and meets building codes but design inspection is up to you.